 We’re really only including this restaurant because it’s the place that everyone suggests you go and every says is the best restaurant for vegetarians in town.
 It isn’t.
 In fact it’s awful (or at least it was on our visit).

 Overpriced under flavoured food that’s as stingy on ingredients as it is on flavour.
 We had a curry that was served with cold noodles which you’re supposed to add to the soup.
 Doing this makes an already not hot enough bland curry into a decidedly lukewarm bland curry.

-We had a meal at Li Bai when we were staying at the Sheraton Hotel and Towers and were really impressed with the food there (it’s Chinese cuisine).
-They have a regular vegetarian menu with a lot of vegan dishes and there’s a huge choice of tofu, mock meat or just vegetable dishes to choose from.
+We had a meal at Li Bai when we were staying at the Sheraton Hotel and Towers and were really impressed with the Chinese food there, they have a regular vegetarian menu with a lot of vegan dishes and there’s a huge choice of tofu, mock meat or just vegetable dishes to choose from.

-We wrote a full review of everything we the in our meal there (click here) but one of our favourite dishes was the ‘sweet and sour vegetarian chicken’ made with braised tofu skin and wrapped around a crunchy lotus root before being deep fried and covered in a sticky sweet and sour sauce.
+Here is the full review of our meal at Li Bai Saigon, but one of our favourite dishes was the ‘sweet and sour vegetarian chicken’ made with braised tofu skin and wrapped around a crunchy lotus root before being deep fried and covered in a sticky sweet and sour sauce.

 For a world class, authentic Italian meal (and maybe the best bread you’ve ever tasted) it’s well worth visiting R&J, the Italian restaurant from über luxury hotel The Reverie.
 There are already some vegan items on the regular menu but for best results, call ahead and tell them you are vegan so they can create you a few things to eat.
 Expect glitz, glamour and a bit of theatre with your food (and expect to be amazed).

 We loved everything we ate there but the Minestrone and the Smoked Eggplant Spaghetti were particular stand out dishes for us.